SihanWang-WHU/SihanWang-WHU/README.md

 - 👋 Hi, I’m @SihanWang-WHU
 - 👀 I’m a master student in University of California, San Diego majoring in Data Science
-- 🌱 I’m used to learn in Wuhan University majoring in Navigation Engineering
+- 🌱 I used to learn in Wuhan University majoring in Navigation Engineering
 - 📫 How to reach me sihanwang0202@gmail.com & siw045@ucsd.edu

 <!---